dutok/minero-go/README.md

 Minero is an implementation of the Multiplayer Server for [Minecraft](http://minecraft.net) made in [Go](http://golang.org).
 It aims to fully support Minecraft 1.5.1 version.

-It is licensed under the MIT open source license, please see the [LICENSE.txt](https://github.com/toqueteos/minero/blob/master/LICENSE.txt) file for more information.
+It is licensed under the MIT open source license, please read the [LICENSE.txt](https://github.com/toqueteos/minero/blob/master/LICENSE.txt) file for more information.

 Requirements
 ============

+Just Go, also Git (encouraged) if you want to use `go get`.

-Right now it's aimed for: `go version go1.0.3`.
+More specifically aimed for: `go version go1.0.3`.

 You can check your Go version typing `go version` on the terminal.
 If it outputs an error you don't have Go installed.